 Also, if you ever have any marketing questions don't hesitate to ask...this is an open discussion!

 A month ago a reader posted: “Just curious.
 How does this work?”
-To date, no response from anyone at the company.
+To date, no response from anyone at Steve's company.

 Is this someone you want to take marketing advice from?
 "I want" is a toxic disease.
 The cure is relevance.
 Make yourself relevant to your audience's situation.